Estimated reading time: 4 minutes

 The amount of unrecycled plastic waste we are producing as a species is becoming out of control.
-Yet we know how to clean up after ourselves and recycle.
-As well as shop for plastic-free or sustainable alternatives.
-Therefore, we need to make sure we are doing all of this now and stop harming our planet.
+Yet we know how to clean up after ourselves and recycle as well as shop for plastic-free or sustainable alternatives.
+Therefore, we need to make sure we are doing all of this now in order to stop harming our planet.

 What are microplastics and why are they so bad?